He had never seen such a thing.

 The next evening, his car climbs the steep road once more and parks in front of the little house with the charming little garden.
 He takes a lawn mower out of his trunk, to the amused looks of the neighbors who watch his comings and goings behind the sheer curtains in their kitchens.
 Two hours are enough to give the small green space all the charm that he'd described.
 Happy, Michael returns to his spot on the steps to admire his work, noticing, however, that the cherry tree really needs to be pruned.

 He works on it the next evening and is quite proud of the result, rewarding himself by nibbling on a few fruits sitting at the base of the tree.
 The sun, which is gradually hiding behind the nearby roofs, surrounds him in a peaceful pink light.
 When night falls, Michael goes home to his duplex in the center of town, a smile on his lips.

 He has the same smile the next day as he puts a few tools in the garden shed, along with some cold drinks behind the bar in the modern kitchen.

 Night after night, Michael works at restoring life to the little house.
 During these few hours every day, he's happy and calm, far from the commotion of his work life, far from tumult, pressure, or boredom.
 Happy to receive silent and gratifying recognition of his cheerful efforts.

 And Michael certainly keeps busy.
 He cleans, fixes up, nails, saws, paints….
 To the point of forgetting everything: time, friends, his other houses to show, and his own apartment.

 Day after day, night after night, when he leaves his colleagues or friends, Michael jingles the keys of the house with the garden in the pocket of his wrinkled jacket.

-Day after day, night after night, he loads the trunk of his car with various pruners, hammers, screw-guns, packs of drinks, all kinds of cookies, and other accessories, consistently saying to himself the liberating words "just in case."
+Day after day, night after night, he loads the trunk of his car with various pruners, hammers, screw-guns, packs of drinks, all kinds of cookies, and other necessities, consistently saying to himself the liberating words "just in case."